-StoryCorps is an American non-profit organization founded in 2003 by radio producer David Isay.
+StoryCorps is an American non-profit organisation founded in 2003 by radio producer David Isay.
 Its stated mission is “to preserve and share humanity’s stories in order to build connections between people and create a more just and compassionate world”.

-The teacher asks the students if they like reading and if they sometimes visit a library and, if so, what types of books or media they borrow there.
+Ask the students if they like reading and if they sometimes visit a library and, if so, what types of books or media they borrow there.

 Who is the protagonist?

 What happens in the story?